Uri-H/SET-game/README.md

 # SET-game
-coded version of the game SET
+Coded version of the game SET.
+I coded this from scratch in C++ using SFML on Xcode.
+This code will run the card game SET from start to finish.